rflusi/ALTER-code/README.md

 4. GQ     - depth by quality >=20 (corresponds to 99% confidence)
 5. non-wt - pct_ref in the matched wt sample is >99%, meaning the SNP was introduced by editing

-This analysis was performed with 5_off-tgt-hit-id.
+This analysis was performed with 8_off-tgt-hit-id.

 ## Sequence-Context Analysis of Off-Target Hits

 For each of the final off-target hits, the transcript sequence context in a 21 base window centered on the off-target was pulled from genomic data.
+The lowest mfe secondary structure was calculated for each context window.
+Sequence and structure counts at each position in the window were tabulated.
+The context window was widened to 51 and the contexts were analyzed for guide sequence alignment.
+9_off-tgt-seq-analysis.ipynb.

+## Rate of Off-Targets in DEGs

-The lowest mfe secondary structure was calculated
+The frequency of off-targets in DEGs was calculated with 10_DEG-edit-rate.py.

+# Tutorial Workflow

+See ALTER-code/5_tutorial-workflows/1_degs-off-tgts/TUTORIAL_READ_ME.md